 24. Charleston, South Carolina

 Stroll through Middleton Place, the oldest landscaped garden in America.
-Take tours of Fort Sumter National Monument or the McLeod Plantation Historic Site to learn about the controversial and tragic history of this area.
+Take tours of Fort Sumter National Monument or the McLeod Plantation Historic Site to learn about this area’s controversial and tragic history.

 The Charleston City Market opened in 1807 and is on the National Register of Historic Places.
 It’s an open-air market that’s a great place to pick up some souvenirs specific to this area that you won’t find anywhere else.

 See Related: Things to Do in South Carolina

 Although both cities are quite lovely, you might consider combining a trip to Charleston with a trip to Savannah.
 These two cities are just 108 miles apart.
 They both have immense southern charm but are also different enough from one another that they both deserve attention.

 The first thing you’ll notice about Savannah is that it’s full of parks.
 Each of the parks is beautifully landscaped, many with live oak trees covered in dangling Spanish moss that will take your breath away.
 Wandering around the parks in the Savannah Historic District may be enough to keep you busy for an entire weekend.